Iolani Regent

 No analysis available

-A remark gives a direct owner-occupancy figure of 49%, which supports keeping the current value unchanged.
-I looked for other owner-occupancy language such as majority owner occupied or high owner occupancy, but the explicit numeric statement is the strongest evidence.
+A remark provides a direct owner-occupancy figure of 49%, so the current value is retained.
+I also looked for broader wording such as majority owner occupied or highly owner occupied, but the explicit percentage is the strongest evidence.

-Multiple remarks directly confirm the building has 2 elevators.
-This matches the current building context, so no change is needed.
+Multiple public remarks directly confirm the building has 2 elevators.
+This matches the current building context, so the value is kept unchanged.

 Calculated from the lowest association fee observed across all non-penthouse unit listings for this building.